Azure/terraform-azurerm-avm-ptn-cicd-agents-and-runners/examples/default/_header.md

-# Default example
+# Azure DevOps minimal example with private networking

-This deploys the module in its simplest form.
+This example deploys Azure DevOps Agents to Azure Container Apps using the minimal set of required variables using private networking.